powflix/nimo/README.md

 # Nimo
-Python patches bundle for extra functionalities in Command Line Terminals.
+Python Scripts Bundle for extra functionalities in Command Line Terminals.

 ==> *Work In Progress*